Code-Institute-Submissions/MS1-5/README.md

 How to use the Bootstrap 4 grid - Demo site by Anna Gilhespy on You Tube was incredibly useful in helping to get to grips with Bootsrap.

 I attended 2 slack calls hosted by Richard Wells which were also very useful.
+Deployment instructions were provided  by Richard.

 Also reading old and new slack conversations with the whole community was a great help in solving problems encountered and problems I wasn't aware I had, in particular the contributions of @Eventyret_mentor and @anna_ci are very on point.